plone/training/angular.rst

 Fortunately, two tools will help us to achieve that:

-- `collective.themesitesetup <https://github.com/collective/collective.themesitesetup/>`_ allowing to manage a Plone configuration into a Plone theme,
+- `collective.themesitesetup <https://github.com/collective/collective.themesitesetup/>`_ allowing to manage a Plone configuration as part of a Plone theme,
 - `plonetheme-upload <https://github.com/datakurre/plonetheme-upload>`_ allowing to push a Plone theme from a local NPM project to a remote Plone backend.

 Creating a theme to handle the configuration